 (Passes and tickets can be printed or on your device.)
-It is important that all participants have entry passes prior to the event.
-We are no longer able to accommodate additions and Maker Check In.
+It is important for our advance planning that all participants have entry passes prior to the event.
+We are no longer able to accommodate additions and Maker Check-In.
 If any problem arises while obtaining your passes, and the issue has not been resolved in advance, come to the Maker Service Center at Gate 8.
-Maker Entry Passes are NOT to be exchanged from person to person once they scanned at the gate.

 EACH STANDARD EXHIBIT RECEIVES: